Elbagast/TF2_Mod_Builder/readme.txt

 it just seems to be a bit of a mess right now...

-Want things along the lines of a float between 0.0 and 1.0, but also complicated things like ElementID that can only be Elments of given type(s), or string that can only be Attribute names from another Element (this one applies to shader proxies).
+Want things along the lines of a float between 0.0 and 1.0, but also complicated things like ElementID that can only be Elements of given type(s), or string that can only be Attribute names from another Element (this one applies to shader proxies).
 ***